NITCbase/nitcbase.github.io/docs/Roadmap/Stage04.md

 ## Introduction

-We discussed about the relation and attribute cache in the previous stage.
+We discussed the relation and attribute cache in the previous stage.
 Your implementation must now be able to read the rows and columns of the relations `RELCAT` and `ATTRIBUTECAT` from the caches and display the attributes for these relations.
 In this stage, we'll implement a search functionality so that we can search through all the records of these relations too.

 ## The Search Operation

 A search operation involves fetching all records that satisfy some condition.
 This is also known as a selection operation in [relational algebra](https://en.wikipedia.org/wiki/Relational_algebra).
 NITCbase supports selection with the following operators: `=`, `!=`, `>`, `>=`, `<` `>=`.
 We'll implement a function that will do the appropriate search and return to us a record that satisfies our condition each time it's called.
 Higher levels can call this function repeatedly until there are no more records to be found.

 You might've realized that the above function would require some global state to work as intended.
 We'll need to keep track of the previously found record so that we can fetch the next record that satisfies the condition.
-And that is exactly what the `searchIndex` field in the caches do. `searchIndex` in the relation cache entry is used to store the last hit during linear search on that relation.
-A value of `{-1, -1}` indicates that the search should start over from the beginning again.
+And that is exactly what the `searchIndex` field in the relation cache does. `searchIndex` in a relation cache entry stores the `rec-id = {block, slot}` of the last hit during linear search on that relation.
+A value of `rec-id = {-1, -1}` indicates that the search should start over from the beginning again.

-The search functionality is implemented in the [Block Access Layer](../Design/Block%20Access%20Layer.md) of NITCbase and made available to the user through the [SELECT](../User%20Interface%20Commands/dml.md#select--from-table-where) command in the [Algebra Layer](../Design/Algebra%20Layer.md).
+The search functionality is implemented in the [Block Access Layer](../Design/Block%20Access%20Layer.md) of NITCbase and made available to the user through the [SELECT](../User%20Interface%20Commands/dml.md#select--from-table-where) command.
+This command will be parsed and handled by the [Frontend Interface](../Design/Frontend.md#frontend-programming-interface) which will call the [Algebra Layer](../Design/Algebra%20Layer.md).
+The `searchIndex` field and it's operations will be implemented in the [Cache Layer](../Design/Cache%20Layer.md).

 ## Implementation